nhurstknight/revive/README.md

 - Send a message to users.

 ## Process
 I spent some time planning how to build the application.
-As this was a solo project I was comfortable doing this process on paper as it allowed me to quickly visualise my ideas and evolve my plans.
+As this was a solo project, I was comfortable doing this process on paper as it allowed me to quickly visualise my ideas and evolve my plans.
 My planning steps included:
 - Creating wireframes for the user journey.
 - Planning the technical build by breaking down large tasks into smaller chunks.
 - Creating a ERD to visualise the relationships between the tables on my back-end.